Qoracoin/Docs/source/index.md

 ## Blogging Service

-Official blogging service of Qora has been created by agran and you can find it here :
+Official blogging service of Qora has been created by agran and you can find it here : [http://qora.co.in/?blog](http://qora.co.in/?blog)
-This service uses the arbitrary transactions feature of Qora to serve socialized blogging suite.
+This service uses the arbitrary transactions feature of Qora to serve a socialized blogging suite.
+To create a new blog post you have to generate the command by using the [create post tool](http://qora.co.in/?newpost).

 ## Faucet

-## Vanitygen
+## VanitygenQora

-**Vanitygen** is a command line vanity Qora address generator created by agran.
+**VanitygenQora** is a command-line vanity Qora address generator created by agran.
+You can find the latest version here : [https://github.com/agran/VanitygenQora/releases](https://github.com/agran/VanitygenQora/releases)

 ## HTML Editor